DongyoonKim-Roy/AndroidNote/XML.md

 # XML (Extensible Markup Language)
 In Android development, XML is widely used for defining the user **interface**, **resources**, and other components in structured, hierarchical way.
 It is a key part of Android app devlopment because it helps to separate the presentation (UI) from the logic (Java/Kotlin code).
+It is sotred in the `res/layout` folder.

 # Layout XML Files (UI Layouts)
 - XML is used to define the **structure and appearance** of the user interface, such as where buttons, text fields, images, and other elements are placed on the screen.